Leveraging Multi-Modal Information to Enhance Dataset Distillation: Method

-\paragraph{Masked distribution matching.} To enforce similarity between real and synthetic representations, we compute the Mean Squared Error (MSE) loss between their extracted features.
-Specifically, we pass the masked real and synthetic images through the distillation network.
-Let \(f_{\theta}(x)\) represent the feature vector obtained from an image \(x\), where \(\theta\) denotes the network parameters.
-The MSE loss is computed as follows:
+where both the \(\hat{x}_{real}\) and \(\hat{x}_{syn}\) are masked images.
+This formulation encourages alignment of object-focused gradients between real and synthetic data, promoting more semantically meaningful optimization during the distillation process.

+\paragraph{Masked distribution matching.} Traditional distribution matching aims to optimize synthetic images by aligning their intermediate-layer features with those extracted from real images.
+We extend this idea by applying distribution matching specifically to masked images, ensuring that the comparison focuses on object-centric features rather than background content. let \(f_{\theta}\) denotes the model with parameters \(\theta\), and \(f_{\theta}(x)\) represent the feature vector extracted from an input image \(x\).
+We compute the Mean Squared Error (MSE) loss between the features of masked real and synthetic images, as in Eq.~\ref{eq:maskeddmmseloss}:

-where \(\hat{x}_{real,i}\) and \(\hat{x}_{syn,j}\) represent the real and synthetic images after background masking, respectively, and \(N_B\) is the number of images in the batch.
-By applying MSE loss at the feature level, we ensure that the synthetic images capture the essential object-specific representations present in the real dataset.
-This encourages the distilled dataset to preserve the most informative aspects of the original data while discarding irrelevant background information.
+where \(\hat{x}_{real,i}\) and \(\hat{x}_{syn,j}\) represent the background-masked real and synthetic images, respectively, and \(B\) is the batch size.
+This object-focused loss encourages the distilled dataset to retain meaningful, class-relevant features while minimizing the influence of irrelevant background information, leading to improved generalization in downstream tasks.